 Matt is now the Vice President & Executive Director, Residential Services, at White’s.
 Matt’s commitment to his faith and serving are at the core of all he does, and he is eager to lead others to do the same, in their own capacity.

 Hello prospective employee!
-White’s Residential and Family Services exists to offer hope and transformation through Christ to children and families.
+Josiah White’s exists to offer hope and transformation through Christ to children and families.
 As members of a Christian organization, each employee must recognize that living a life in accordance with the standards presented in the Statement of Faith found below is necessary as it serves to unify us as a Community of Believers set out on the same path.
-Therefore, all individuals who are interested in applying to work at White’s must first agree with and abide by White’s Statement of Faith.
+Therefore, all individuals who are interested in applying to work at Josiah White’s must first agree with and abide by Josiah White’s Statement of Faith.

-Remaining true to our Quaker heritage and Josiah White’s vision, White’s Residential and Family Services’ primary reason for existence is to offer hope and transformation to children and families through Christ.
+Remaining true to our Quaker heritage and Josiah White’s vision, Josiah White’s primary reason for existence is to offer hope and transformation to children and families through Christ.
 As such, we have firm beliefs about the Christian faith and how we must act in accordance with our beliefs.

 This statement of faith does not exhaust the extent of our beliefs.
 The Bible itself, as the inspired and infallible Word of God that speaks with final authority concerning truth, morality, and the proper conduct of mankind, is the sole and final source of all that we believe.
-White’s Residential & Family Services’ board of directors serves as White’s highest, human interpretive authority on the Bible’s meaning and application for the purposes of our agency’s faith and beliefs, practice, policy and discipline at work.
+Josiah White’s board of directors serves as Josiah White’s highest, human interpretive authority on the Bible’s meaning and application for the purposes of our agency’s faith and beliefs, practice, policy and discipline at work.

 We believe the Bible to be the inspired, the only infallible, authoritative Word of God (II Timothy 3:15).

 We believe that there is one God, eternally existent in three persons: Father, Son and Holy Spirit (John 10:30).